PabloSzx/graphql-ez/packages/plugin/scalars/README.md

 Integration with [GraphQL Scalars](https://www.graphql-scalars.dev/)

+Currently this plugin requires the presence of [Schema Plugin](https://www.graphql-ez.com/plugins/schema) or [GraphQL Modules Plugin](https://www.graphql-ez.com/plugins/graphql-scalars) in the same EZ App.

 ## Usage

 Check the [GraphQL Scalars website docs](https://www.graphql-scalars.dev/docs/introduction) to see all available scalars, of you can inspect the types of the plugin